Easter Island in 4 Days

 Dinner at Te Moana

-In the evening we try again.
-We find a restaurant at the third attempt – Te Moana.
-It’s rather expensive; a fish and chip platter costs £30, but it’s very good.
+In the evening, we go for dinner at Te Moana.
+It’s rather expensive; a fish and chip platter costs £30.
+But it’s overlooking the ocean and the food is excellent.

 Dinner at Te Moana